Alameyo/GSoC2017/README.md

 ### Still TO-DO

-Project is generaly done, but still there are some things that could be improved and ideas for extending it.
+Project is generally done but still there are some things that could be improved as well as new ideas for extending it.
 Worthy to mention:

 * sorting of the tables with certificates is temporaily disabled as it require some fix
-* identity table isn't refreshing at update yet
 * new idea arouse to add certificates from chain recived from server
 * guide for the new settings provided by the project is yet to be created
 * it would be nice to add some util for searching certificates by typing their's names